yeonjaepark/pug-workshop/README.md

 By iterating through the sitemap, we can create an unordered list for each category so that the list starts with a header and then has the links that go with each header.
 It should look similar to what you had for Lab 1.

 :rocket: Create a new div with the class sitemap after your callout div and go through each item in the list sitemap, extracting the header and then looping through the links.

 ```
 .sitemap
   each category in sitemap
     ul
+      li
-      h3= category.header
+        h3!= category.header
       each link in category.links
-        li= link
+        li
+          a(href=link.url)= link.name
 ```

 Your page should look something like this: